 - Visitors can use the wireless network.
 Login and password can be obtained from the self-service kiosks located on the wall to the right after you enter the building.

 - Visitors can use library computers.
 Ask for a guest login at the front desk.
 Library patrons accessing the University network must abide by the policies set forth in the Network and Computer Resource “Acceptable Use” Policy located in the Student Handbook.
-Guest printing is limited to 20 pages per week.
-Please use the public library or Kinkos if you need larger volumes of printing.
+Guest printing is limited to 10 pages per week.
+Please use the public library or Kinkos if you need larger volumes of printing or printing on a regular basis.

 Using Library Materials